brianjester-cognizant2/finops/Token Usage Feature.md

 Remove the dotted horizontal lines in the tokens per minute chart that indicates the token thresholds for each of the models.
 In a table, summarize the following for each model: token limit, overall token usage, overall max tokens per minute, total token limit exceptions.
 Use thousands separators when displaying numeric data.

+ blivezey/token-usage-wrapup:
+ Add a table that shows average monthly token exceptions by cloud platform, department, project, enviroment, release version, and model.
+ Add a column for department to the model token usage summary table.

+ Identify model/department pairs whose number of tokens per minute is consistently well below the token limit for that model/deparment pair.
+Suggest adjusting the limit to reduce cost.
+ Identify model/department pairs whose number of tokens per minute frequently exceeds the token limit for that model/deparment pair.
+Suggest adjusting the limit to improve response.